Docker on Windows on-premises

-I/O performance of the virtual machine allocated by your IT - determines the speed at which logs are written to the log collector's disk.
+I/O performance of the virtual machine - Determines the speed at which logs are written to the log collector's disk.
 The log collector has a built-in safety mechanism that monitors the rate at which logs arrive and compares it to the upload rate.
 In cases of congestion, the log collector starts to drop log files.
-If your setup generally exceeds 50 GB per hour, it is recommended to split the traffic between multiple log collectors.
+If your setup typically exceeds 50 GB per hour, it's recommended that you split the traffic between multiple log collectors.

 Set up and configuration

 Step 1 – Web portal configuration: Define data sources and link them to a log collector

 Go to the Automatic log upload settings page.